PAY RANGE: 14

 PAYMENT PROCESSING SUPERVISOR

-This is supervisory payment processing work, directing the activities of a large group of payment processors engaged in a significant volume of payment transactions which involve receiving, disbursing, recording and validating large amounts of cash, checks, and other negotiable instruments in payment of a wide variety of taxes, fees, and the like, in an on-line environment.
-Work includes supervising a clerical staff, located at several sites, engaged in the validation of payments utilizing a point-of-sale terminal, or computer terminals and electronic validating equipment.
+This is supervisory payment processing work directing the activities of a large group of payment processors engaged in a significant volume of payment transactions which involve receiving, disbursing, recording and validating large amounts of cash, checks, and other negotiable instruments in payment of a wide variety of taxes, fees, and the like, in an on-line environment.
+The employee in the Sheriff’s Office specialty performs work in the Philadelphia Sheriff’s Office is responsible for supervising and directing the work of lower level staff responsible for processing deposits and settling accounts related to Judicial Mortgage Foreclosure and Tax Sales and validating and issuing balances for the Defendant Asset Recovery Team.
+Work in the Revenue Department includes supervising a clerical staff, located at several sites, engaged in the validation of payments utilizing a point-of-sale terminal, or computer terminals and electronic validating equipment.
 Contact with the public relating to cashiering problems of unusual complexity and dealing with bank officials to resolve problems relating to the deposit of monies are of major significance to the work.

 Work is performed under the supervision of an administrative superior.

 ALLOCATING FACTORS (The following conditions must be met for a position to be allocated to this class.)

 1. Employees in the Revenue specialty perform work in the Revenue Department and direct a large staff performing payment processing duties.